Fact checked

 While there are nuances in provincial laws and language, this is the general criteria to create a legal will in Canada:

-• You must be over the age of majority in your province and of sound mind.
+• You must be over the age of majority in your province and of sound mind (except in BC and if you meet other specific circumstances).

 • If the will is typed, you must sign your will with two witnesses present and they must sign to confirm they have witnessed your signature.
-In British Columbia, this can be completed completely online.
-The testator’s signature should be placed at the end of the document.
-While not required, it is best practice to initial each page of the will in addition to signing on the last page.
+The testator’s (will maker's) signature should be placed at the end of the document.

-• Valid Witnesses: Your witnesses cannot be a named executor or their spouse and cannot be a named beneficiary or their spouse. * If a witness is a beneficiary, the gift made to that person might not be considered valid.
-The best practice is to find witnesses who do not benefit from your will.
+• Valid Witnesses: Your witnesses cannot be a named executor or their spouse and cannot be a named beneficiary or their spouse.
+Learn more about choosing a witness.

 • The signatures must be at the very end of the will.